One of the greatest misconceptions that plague the name of lock picking and lock sport is that the craft itself is born from malicious roots.

 Often times they will scope an entire neighborhood, keeping an eye out for any specific habits and routines from homeowners that they can take advantage of.
 Most burglars are opportunistic and will only look for easy and friction-less entries such as:

-- Cheap doors or no deadbolt: When it comes to forced entry 74.5% involves some sort of damage to the door.
-Burglars love cheap doors with no deadbolts as they are easy to kick in for fast entry.
+- Cheap doors or no deadbolt: When it comes to forced entry, 74.5% involves some sort of damage to the door.
+Burglars love cheap doors with no deadbolts, as they are easy to kick in for fast entry.
+So use a good deadbolt.

 Burglars will always do their best to avoid friction, whether it be people, dogs, or even locks.
 There are always plenty of opportunities like the ones above to take advantage of.

-Burglars seek the smallest risk which can mean finding either an unlocked door or one that is weak enough to quickly kick down.
+Burglars seek the smallest risk, which can mean finding either an unlocked door or one that is weak enough to quickly kick down.
+So one of the best preventative measures you can take is securing your front door.

 Reason 3: Don't Want to Be Caught Red Handed